West York Wrestling

 ∙ In 2005 - Charles Jacobs was elected to the York County Sports Night Hall of Fame.

 Charlie Jacobs has been VERY active in wrestling activities and organizations!
 To say the least...
 Charlie Jacobs loves the very tough sport of wrestling and PROMOTED the sport during his coaching tenure.
 Charlie has been President of the District III Wrestling Coaches Association, a member of the District III Wrestling Coaches Executive Committee, a PIAA Wrestling Official from '69-'92, an instructor at the Lock Haven and Clarion Wrestling Schools and President of the York County Wrestling Club.
 In 1975, Charlie was the head coach of the District III Cultural Exchange Freestyle team that took at trip to Munich, Germany.
 Also in 1975, Charlie was an assistant coach for the USA-PA vs. Poland Freestyle Exchange match.
-It's hard to list all of the positions Charlie has held with AAU and PA Junior/Schoolboy Freestyle and Greco-Roman Mat Teams - but they are many, believe me!!
-Charlie has led mat teams domestically and internationally...dedicating most of his life to wrestling.
+It's hard to list all of the positions Charlie has held with AAU and PA Junior/Schoolboy Freestyle and Greco-Roman Mat Teams - but they are many, believe me - in his basement archive!!

-Charlie Jacobs served as a member of the West York School Board of Directors from 2003 - 2007, the York County High School Board of Directors from 2003 - 2007... and is a present member of the York Area Sports Night Board of Directors.
+Charlie Jacobs served as a member of the West York School Board of Directors from 2003 - 2007, the York County High School Board of Directors from 2003 - 2007 - and is...

 ∙ Charlie Jacobs presently works for River Rock Academy as a counselor for junior and senior high school alternate school students.
 Charlie tracks their credits and graduation requirements, serves as a liaison with their home school districts and makes referrals to community support agencies as needed.